 Is it possible to reduce or avoid your French real estate wealth tax?

 It is worth noting that since January 1, 2018, the wealth tax (Impôt de solidarité sur la fortune – ISF) has been abolished and replaced by a “new” tax known as the Impôt sur la Fortune Immobilière (IFI).
+Let’s see if we can reduce the french wealth tax.

 This contribution was created for individuals holding a net taxable real estate wealth of more than €1.3 million on January 1 of each year.
 This “other” tax broadens the scope of the French wealth tax which now mainly includes real estate assets.